AliMehrpour/SelfDrivingCar-P3-BehavioralCloning/README.md

 After recording data and training network many time, I saw the network fails on sharp turns.
 So I record some recovery data by driving the car towards end of lane with recording off and then driving it back (recovery) with recording on.

+After collecting about 20k data, I've used 20% of that for validation and 80% for training purpose.

 #### Training
 I trained the model using the keras generator with batch size of 128 for 20 epochs.
 I trained the network on a g2.2xlarge EC2 instance, saved the model and weights persisted as model.json and model.h5 respectively,then scped model.json and model.h5 to my machine, then tested the model in autonomous mode using drive.py.